top of page

 „Conundrum“ Speaking with Joe Hesketh

 A friend saw what I’d been up to and then introduced me to the work of William De Kooning.
 This blew my mind, and my obsession became even deeper.
 I can’t get enough of painting.
+I love seeing other people’s work too.

 KID BE KID – On Songs That Can Make Pain Go Away

 I was drawn to develop badass skills, impress everyone, and find a way to make music no one else would ever have done before.
+So, as a human, I felt as good and as valuable as my music was.
+At the moment, it’s all going back to where it came from.

 „My Hand Against My Heart“ – Interview with Oded Jacob

 What is fascinating about Oded’s work is that each painting has its own story, its own situation.
 There is no method, and each time we see a different approach, a completely new scenario.
+There is something fresh and alive about it.

 Management & Fundraising – Ana: